 If you decide to add another major, it must be within the College of Arts & Sciences unless you apply to the Concurrent Degree Program.
 Follow the same steps outlined above to apply to a second major.

 Second or sometimes third majors can be added in your junior or even senior year, but you should apply as soon as you can to give yourself time to complete the additional major/s.

 You can pursue majors in other colleges by applying to the five-year Concurrent Degree Program.
 Arts & Sciences offers concurrent degrees with the College of Engineering and the College of Architecture, Art & Planning.

-To begin the application process, make an appointment with Tammy Shapiro, KG17 Klarman Hall, 607-255-4833.
+To begin the application process, schedule an appointment with Richard Keller.

 Adding a Minor

 A minor is a secondary area of interest in which you complete 15-18 credits.
 It is not necessary to have a minor, but minors can allow you to group some related electives together in a meaningful way.
 Many minors in other undergraduate colleges are open to Arts & Sciences students.
 Consult the list of available minors.
 To add a minor, contact the office for your desired minor to find out the process for adding the minor.

 There are no specific required or recommended majors for students interested in pursing a career in the health profession.
 Therefore, students are encouraged to choose a major based on their interests.
 The Pre-health website provides information and resources to help students navigate.